JunhaoW3/tp/docs/UserGuide.md

 </box>

-* `find alvin` followed by `edit 2 n/Alex Tan t/` changes the name of the second client in the results of the `find` command to `Alex Tan` and clears all his existing tags.
+* `find alex yeoh` followed by `edit 1 n/Alex Tan t/` changes the name of the first client in the results of the `find` command to `Alex Tan` and clears all his existing tags.

 <br>